BfE-Technology/BfE-Technology.github.io/index.md

 <div class="two-cols">
   <h2> Who we are </h2>
   <div markdown="1">
-[Bridges for Enterprise (BfE)](https://www.bridgesforenterprise.com) is a global non-profit that provides pro-bono advisory services to social impact startups in the developing world.
+Bridges for Enterprise (BfE) is a global non-profit that provides pro-bono advisory services to social impact startups in the developing world.

 At BfE Technology, we build algorithms and products to connect our global community and make our services accessible to all.

 We are a group of passionate professionals and students from all over the world, who care deeply about pursuing professional growth while creating a lasting social impact beyond our day-to-day work.

+Check out our <a href="https://www.bridgesforenterprise.com" target="_blank">main website</a> to find out more about what we do.

   </div>
 </div>